yamify-org/Yamify-contents/Yamify-Student-AP.md

 - Create a unified Yamify student community across top universities.
 - Nurture a pipeline of young innovators and early adopters who contribute to Yamify’s growth.
 - Promote student-led AI/cloud projects, competitions, and hackathons using Yamify tools.

+#### 2. Program Structure

+a.
+University Chapters
+- Each university will have a Yamify Student Chapter led by 1–3 Student Ambassadors who:

+  - Coordinate Yamify-related activities
+  - Onboard new users into a WhatsApp/Telegram/ Slack channel
+  - Represent the brand on campus
+Volunteer in Yamify events